DECODEproject/whitepaper/introduction.md

 ## What is DECODE and why is it important?

+DECODE is an evolution of the concept of [decentralised systems](section-link) which leverages state of the art cryptographic techniques such as [Distributed Ledgers](section-link) and [Attribute Based Credentials](section-link) to build a system that provides its [participants](glossary-link) the capability to store data securely, give control and transparency over with whom and for what purpose data is shared and transact with other participants or  organisations.

 DECODE aims to design and implement a free and open source, reliable and distributed architecture to run applications developed by third parties.

 The DECODE architecture must be secure, distributed and privacy